 Effort is done to make this guide to be as clear as possible.
 Still you face any issue/ any modification need to be done you can drop a note.

 ERROR: The configuration file .ebextensions/crontab.config in application version app-xxx346 contains invalid YAML or JSON.
 YAML exception: Invalid Yaml: mapping values are not allowed here

 in “<reader>”, line 2, column 28: Then your crontab.config has JSON/YAML issue due to indentation/ space not maintained properly.
 You can check online at http://www.yamllint.com/ before hand.

-This is definitely not the best way, however is a working solution.
-We will explore further to have more sophisticated solution.
+We will explore further for optimizing our solution.
 All suggestions are most welcome.